1900 - 1907

 West Bromwich, England, UK

-The typebars on these extraordinary machines stand erect in a semi-circular front downstrike fashion similar to that of early Bar-Lock machines.
-Though, unlike the Bar-Lock machines that have a 7-row shiftless double keyboard, the typebars of the Salter are controlled by a three-row double-shift keyboard.
-The no.6 model is generally divided into two categories: ink pad models and ribbon models.
+What gives these extraordinary machines their fascinating form is the arrangement of their typebars.
+They stand erect in a semi-circular front-downstroke fashion similar to those of early Bar-Lock typewriters.
+The Salter's typebars are flanked by a pair of steadfast columns.
+Unlike those Bar-Locks that had a shiftless double keyboard the Salter had a three-row double-shift keyboard.
+No.6 modele are generally divided into two categories based on how their inking systems.
+They are the ink pad models and the ribbon spool models.
 Ink pad models were produced first.
-The ribbon variant is pictured here.
+The later version with the ribbon spools is pictured here.

 The overall look of these machines, in my opinion, is very architecturally inspired.
 They almost resemble the steps and columns of the Greco-Roman Garni Temple located in Armenia.
 The typewriters have an almost perfect geometrically inspired 10-1/2" cubed footprint.
 Further adding to these typewriter's beauty are the stunning gold decals, the gold & green pinstripes that run along the frame's edges and the classic glass top keys.
 Whatsmore is that the No.6 model is more than just a beautifull typewriter, it actually works well, too.

 The No.6 model was replaced by the No.7 in 1907.
 Just one year later a No.10 model was placed on the market and was almost identical to the No.7.
 The beautiful stepped profile and pillars were eliminated after the No.6.
 All of of these typewriters were produced at the West Bromwich, England factory.

 Please feel free to email me at Antikey.Chop@gmail.com